 In this reporting period, we continued to improve the visibility of our online survey.
-Compared to the last reporting period, we received 20% more online surveys and 21% less hardcopy surveys; this may indicate an increase of online surveys because of the streamlined survey on our website.
+Compared to the last reporting period, we received 3% less online surveys and 77% less hardcopy surveys; this may indicate online surveys are more visible on our website.
 We will continue to test other methods to motivate our customers to submit surveys.